 7. She tells you of the debt that can never be repaid by you, she says she sacrificed everything to give you life; this causes you much confusion, disappointment, frustration, pain, and self-doubt.

-8. She competes with you, which makes you feel awkward and develops in you the sense that you are never good enough.
+8. She competes with you, which makes you feel awkward and confused about your identity.

 9. She befriends your friends and even flirts with your boyfriend.